 - ½ teaspoon espresso powder (or 1 teaspoon instant coffee)

 - 2 large eggs (ideally at room temperature)

 - ¼ teaspoon salt

 - ¼ cup (32g) all-purpose flour (can sub an all-purpose gluten-free blend if needed)

 - ½ cup (85g) chocolate chips

 - Coarse sea salt, for sprinkling on top

-- Preheat oven to 325 degrees F. Grease an 8x8 inch baking pan (or line with parchment for easier removal) and set aside.
+- Preheat oven to 325 degrees F. Grease an 8×8 inch baking pan (or line with parchment for easier removal) and set aside.

 - In a large bowl, melt the butter in the microwave (or in a saucepan on the stove, if you prefer).
 Whisk the cocoa powder and espresso powder into the melted butter until smooth and glossy, and let sit for about 2 minutes.
 It should smell intensely chocolatey.

 - Bake for 30 minutes.
 The brownies should have a dry, shiny crust.
-Let them cool in the pan for at least 30 minutes (they will continue to cook and firm up a bit in the pan).
+Sprinkle with coarse sea salt if desired.
+Let cool in the pan for at least 15 minutes (they will continue to cook and firm up a bit in the pan).
 Cut into 16 brownies and enjoy!